Status

 King's Road junctions on the A55, Roads Service

-DRD state that they accept the criticism about
+while DRD state that they accept the criticism

-lack of communication, they go on to note that
+about lack of communication, they go on to note

-they are "content that Roads Service and its
+that they are "content that Roads Service and

-thing is that the DRD has decided not to publish
+telling thing is that the DRD has decided not to

-the Vesting Order (needed to acquire the land
+publish the Vesting Order (needed to acquire the

 constraints".
 As land acquisition can take some